skip to Main Content

 10. Cell Phone Use

 We know!
-This is one of the more obvious bad driving habits, such as drinking and driving; however, it’s also one of the most common offenses.
-With nearly every app sending push notifications it can be easy to give in to the temptation of looking at your phone while behind the wheel.
-However, even just a quick glance puts you and others at risk.
+This is one of the more obvious bad driving habits; however, it’s also one of the most common offenses.
+Even just a quick glance puts you and others at risk.
 It’s best to pull over or wait until you reach your destination to check your phone, read a text or make a call.

 Take our risky driving quiz to find out if you’re a risky driver!